 You are going to visit Budapest in 4 days and want to see the essentials while optimizing your visiting time?

-Discover the best of the Hungarian capital with our 4-day itinerary suggestions, accompanied by tips that will allow you to see the essence of this rich city.
+Discover the best of the Hungarian capital with our 4-day itinerary suggestions, accompanied by tips that will allow you to see the essence of this great city.

 To know more about the monuments mentioned in our itinerary for a visit to Budapest in 4 days, do not hesitate to consult our article, ‘Budapest Must-see sights’.